laas/fape/Manual.md

 **Efficiency:** Note that the JVM (and especially scala bytecode) can be very slow to warm up.
-If It seems like the planner take an incredibly large time to process few states, try to warm it up first (the option `-n` allows to set a number of repetitions for the run).
+If It seems like the planner takes an incredibly large time to process few states, try to warm it up first (the option `-n` allows to set a number of repetitions for the run).

+# Final note

+FAPE is still in a beta state.
+There might be some bugs left so, if you run into something weird, ask me about it!
+You will save time and it will allow me to fix the bug or update the documentation.
+I'm looking forward to any kind of feedback, so please feel free to harass me =) (arthur.bit-monnot@laas.fr)